Our specialist test facilities are available to all inclubatees at the the Business Incubation Centre

 The UK Space Agency, with ESA, is upgrading these facilities to allow testing of 1kN class apogee engines in a vacuum and is also upgrading the thruster test chambers to allow testing of next generation thrusters, which will require capabilities up to 25N.
 These facilities will together comprise a National Propulsion Test Facility.

-The newly established 5G Step-out Centre, located opposite the Westcott Business Incubation Centre, will give platform and applications developers access to the latest 5G equipment without the need to invest in expensive infrastructure.
+The Westcott Future Networks Development Centre, located opposite the Westcott Business Incubation Centre, will give platform and applications developers access to the latest 5G equipment without the need to invest in expensive infrastructure.
 This will allow them to rapidly prototype and commission new products and services under representative real-world conditions ahead of market roll-out.
 Organisations using the facility will benefit from the shared skills and technical support that will be assembled on the site both in terms of the 5G infrastructure and more general technical skills and facilities.

 Within the broad swath of 5G capabilities, Westcott offers many advantages, particularly for the development of mobile applications.
 The site is ideally located in a surrounding rural area with poor terrestrial wireless coverage, allowing for testing of new infrastructure without the risk of causing interference to existing systems.
 The location also offers a variety of local geographical features that can be used to validate novel concepts of operation and operational technology.